Specific 5th – 8th Grade Math Program Goals and Texts

 Some of the specific topics covered include: decimals, fractions, number lines, measurement, area, perimeter, volume, place value, solid figures, percent, ratio, unit conversion, probability, angles, coordinates.

 In sixth grade, there are three levels of math: at grade level, accelerated, and one grade level advanced.
 Both the at grade level and accelerated groups use Glencoe Math Course 1 and move through the sixth grade common core standards.
-The one grade level advanced works also uses a Pre-Algebra text.
+The one grade level advanced uses Glencoe Accelerated Pre-Algebra text.

 7th grade texts – Glencoe Course II OR Glencoe Accelerated Pre-Algebra OR Glencoe Algebra 1